 The Welsh government has produced some handy guides to explain planning permission and permitted development they can be found here.

 A guide to building regulations for outbuildings can be here.

 We are happy to advise on planning however it is the homeowner’s responsibility to ensure that the project does not require planning permission or building regulations.
-If you are in doubt about your proposed project and planning regulations it is advised to take professional advice from a consultant such as Atrium Planning Consultants who can offer assistance around planning regulations and submit a planning application where necessary.
+If you are in doubt about your proposed project and planning regulations, it is advised to take professional advice from a consultant.
+We work with a local planning consultant and are happy to pass his details to you.